MaayanLab/slackbot-tutorial/4-slash-commands.md

-# Integrating Slash Commands
+# :sparkles: Integrating Slash Commands
-Next feature we will be exploring are slash commands.
-These are fairly simple to program.
+Next feature we will be exploring are **slash commands**, which allow users to invoke your app by typing a string into the message composer box.
+These fairly simple to program.

 ## Create Slash Command for App
 First step, go to your app home page.
 Under **Slash Commands**, click create new command.